 This is the purchase price of the car that you have negotiated with the dealership or private seller.
 This figure should not include rebates or trade-in allowances.

-This is the current age of the vehicle your thinking about buying.
+This is the current age of the vehicle you're thinking about buying.
 For new cars, simply enter zero.
 For used cars, round up or down to the nearest whole number.

 This is an estimate of the number of years you will own the car.